DDI Summer Experience

 The DDI Summer Experience is a commitment, but it’s a commitment that can be a life-changing experience.
 Participants are expected to attend their classes and arrive on time (or even early!).
 Additionally, all students are required to participate in all scheduled workshops, events and activities during the program.
 Some of the scheduled activities include field trips, team-building exercises and recreational/social outings.
 All students must live on campus for the duration of the program and will be unable to leave for work, graduation parties, etc. Because of the intensity of the coursework, DDI SE students cannot enroll in other college classes during the DDI Summer Experience program dates.

 Coursework – DDI Summer Experience students will complete 6 college credits towards their RIT degree requirements.
-Students will be placed in either Precalculus, Introduction to Statistics I, or Foundations of Sociology for their morning class.
-In the afternoon, students can take either Writing Seminar or Literature, Culture & Media.
-Course placement is based on individual student’s programs (major) and the Student Information Form.
+Students will be placed in either College Algebra or Foundations of Sociology for their morning class.
+In the afternoon, students can take either Writing Seminar or Literature and Cultural Studies.
+Course placement is based on individual student’s programs (major), a student’s Math Placement Score, and the information the student provides on the Student Information Form.
 A significant advantage of the DDI Summer Experience is the direct access to college professors.
 Students engage in course materials, expand their knowledge, build new skills, and explore how interesting topics connect to their life.

 Academic Support Initiatives – In addition to the weekly personal academic coaching and the online Academic Strategies course, students will attend evening study hours where they will have access to a computer lab and math tutors.
 Students are also encouraged to work with their professors during weekly office hours.
 Lastly, students will be guided by our trained Peer Advisors, upperclassmen who are eager and available to provide support and share their experiences.